The anonymization problem in social networks: Related work

-\textbf{Degree.} The most simple anonymity measure is the degree of the node~\cite{liu2008towards, rajabzadeh2020graph, zhang2019large, mohapatra2019graph, macwan2017k, casas2013algorithm, lu2012fast}.
-As a result, exact anonymization algorithms have been introduced that require a minimum number of alterations~\cite{liu2008towards, casas2013algorithm, lu2012fast}.
-A different approach is introduced in~\cite{rajabzadeh2020graph}, which introduces a genetic algorithm for anonymization.
-Most existing work introduces an anonymization algorithm specific to the degree measure, such as the UMGA~\cite{casas2013algorithm} or KDA algorithm~\cite{lu2012fast}.
+Below, we discuss the most common measures of anonymity and their commonly used algorithms for anonymization (for more details, see for example~\cite{liu2008towards,zhou2011k}).

+\textbf{Degree.} The simplest anonymity measure is the node degree, for which exact algorithms minimizing the number of alterations~\cite{liu2008towards} have been devised.

-\textbf{Neighborhood.} Anonymity measures that account for more complex information are based on the exact structure of the ego network, i.e., the 1-neighborhood~\cite{romanini2021privacy, alavi2019attacker, zhou2011k}, or as a parameterized version, the $d$-neighborhood structure~\cite{dejong2023algorithms}.
-When using this measure, the anonymization problem was shown to be NP-complete~\cite{zhou2011k}, making exact algorithms infeasible.
-Consequently, work has introduced greedy algorithms that modify node neighborhoods to resemble those of similar nodes~\cite{zhou2011k}.
-Other methods include a genetic algorithm~\cite{alavi2019attacker} and an edge sampling method~\cite{romanini2021privacy}.
+\textbf{Neighborhood.} Node anonymity measures based on the ego network or $d$-neighborhood capture more structural information~\cite{alavi2019attacker,dejong2023algorithms,romanini2021privacy,zhou2011k}.
+In node labeled networks, anonymization under this measure is NP-hard~\cite{zhou2011k}, making exact approaches infeasible.
+Consequently, a greedy algorithm that modifies node neighborhoods to resemble those of similar nodes~\cite{zhou2011k}, a genetic algorithm~\cite{alavi2019attacker} and an edge sampling method~\cite{romanini2021privacy} were proposed.

-\textbf{Graph invariants.} The work of~\cite{dejong2024comparison} introduced two novel measures based on graph invariants: 1) the number of nodes and edges in the $d$-neighborhood of a considered node, and 2) the degree distribution of the node's $d$-neighborhood.
+\textbf{Graph invariants.} The work of~\cite{dejong2024comparison} introduced measures based on graph invariants: the number of nodes and edges in the $d$-neighborhood of a considered node, and the degree distribution within the $d$-neighborhood.

-\textbf{VRQ.} The notion of Vertex Refinement Queries (VRQ) was introduced in the work of Hay et al.~\cite{hay2007anonymizing, hay2008resisting}, accounting for the degree of nodes that are at most at distance $d$ of the considered node.
-To anonymize the networks, algorithms were introduced that use random rewiring~\cite{hay2007anonymizing} and alterations based on finding similar neighborhoods~\cite{thompson2009union}.
-The work in~\cite{chester2013complexity} proves that anonymization using this measure is NP-complete for the subset variant of the problem, for which the aim is to anonymize a given subset of nodes.
+\textbf{VRQ.} Vertex Refinement Queries (VRQ)~\cite{hay2008resisting} consider the multiset of node degrees within distance $d$ of a given node as the measure of anonymity.
+Anonymization algorithms include random rewiring and algorithms that find similar neighborhoods~\cite{thompson2009union}.